2019 Fort Foster Rendezvous

-Join us for the 22nd Annual Fort Foster Rendezvous on January 27-28, 2018 at Fort Foster State Historic Site in Thonotosassa, Florida.
+Join us for the 23rnd Annual Fort Foster Rendezvous on February 9-10, 2019 at Fort Foster State Historic Site in Thonotosassa, Florida.
 The Fort Foster Rendezvous is a living history reenactment featuring military, Seminole, and civilian reenactors, sutlers, traders, and craft demonstrations.
 The annual Fort Foster Rendezvous features military demonstrations and a small reenactment that is loosely based on the skirmish and varies from year to year.
 This Fort Foster Rendezvous weekend will offer ongoing daily live firing demonstrations and a skirmish between the Seminoles and US military after 1:00 pm both Saturday and Sunday.

 Fort Foster Rendezvous